masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### hasIngestPoints

-the configuration of the ingest point
+The configuration of the ingest point

 **Type:** Boolean